MBWitz/DataSurfers/CleanedData.md

 ## **Step 1:**
 ### Clean  air_ghg_emissions.csv:
+Using Excel:
 * Eliminate data for country codes ‘EU28’, ‘G20’, ‘OECDE’, ‘OEU’, and ‘TWN’.
 * Change ‘OECD’ code to ‘OED’ for consistency with other files.
 * Eliminate CO2 values that have flag code ‘L’.
 * 20728 records remain
-* Take average of 1991 and 1995 population figures for Kuwait and use for population for 1992, 1993, and 1994
+* In the population tab, take average of 1991 and 1995 population figures for Kuwait and use for population for 1992, 1993, and 1994:
+`=($AJ$127+$AN$127)/2`
-* Calculate the percent increase in urbanization for the last ten years in Eritrea.
+* Calculate the percent increase in urbanization for each of the last ten years in Eritrea.
 Average these increases and apply that percent increase to the 2011 urbanization rate for 2012, continue through 2016.
 * Population growth in Eritrea slowed significantly from 2001 to 2011, but each of the last four years was approximately 1.9%, so we applied a 1.9% growth rate to 2011 population for 2012, and continued through 2016.

 ## **Step 2:**
 ### Merge Urbanization and Emissions data
 * Create a new tab called “Urbanization” in air_ghg_emissions data file and paste in Urbanization data from World Bank
-* Create an index column in air_ghg_emissions data file to use in vlookup:
+* Create an index column in project data page to use in vlookup:
  `=IF(F3=1960,4,F3-1960+4)`
 * Where F3 is the TIME column.
 * Do vlookup for urbanization data: